PennyLaneAI/pennylane/doc/quickstart/intro.rst

 operations to a :mod:`QNode <pennylane.qnode>` that will run on a quantum device.

 .. note::
-    The decorator completely replaces the Python-defined function with a :mod:`QNode <pennylane.qnode>` of the same name - as such, the original function is no longer accessible (but is accessible via the :attr:`~.QNode.func` attribute).
+    The decorator completely replaces the Python-based quantum function with a :mod:`QNode <pennylane.qnode>` of the same name - as such, the original function is no longer accessible (but is accessible via the :attr:`~.QNode.func` attribute).